york-cs-dams/practicals/habitable_programs/tools/size/README.md

 Note that each of the methods named `count_XXX` receive a method object (an instance of `lib/subjects/method.rb`).

-Test your implementation on the `hello_world` project by running `scripts/size files hello_world`.
+Test your implementation on the `hello_world` project by running `vado size files hello_world`.
 The expected results are:

 | Subject                   | lines_of_code | number_of_parameters |
 | :------------------------ | :------------ | :------------------- |